LeToNode/Play2.0-CN-doc/detailledTopics/assets/AssetsLess.md

 The default behavior of compiling every file that is not prepended by an underscore may not fit every project; for example if you include a library that has not been designed that way.

--This can be configured in `project/Build.scala` by overriding the `lessEntryPoints` key.
+This can be configured in `project/Build.scala` by overriding the `lessEntryPoints` key.
 This key holds a `PathFinder`.

 For example, to compile `app/assets/stylesheets/main.less` and nothing else:

 ```
  val main = PlayProject(appName, appVersion, mainLang = SCALA).settings(
    lessEntryPoints <<= baseDirectory(_ / "app" / "assets" / "stylesheets" ** "main.less")